mwambajoakim/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - If a key exists in the dictionary, the value will be replaced
 - If a key doesn’t exist in the dictionary, it will be created
 - No imported modules

+## 08 - This function deletes a key in a dictionary.
+- Prototype: `def simple_delete(a_dictionary, key=""):`
+- `key` argument will be always a string
+- If a key doesn’t exist, the dictionary won’t change
+- No imported modules